-- An SAT combined score (Critical Reading and Math) of at least 1020 or an ACT composite score of at least 22.
+- The SAT combined score (Critical Reading and Math) of at least 1020 or an ACT composite score of at least 22.

-- Applicants should have completed a University preparatory curriculum including:
+- Applicants should have completed a college preparatory curriculum including:

 English - four years including one year of Composition

 Mathematics - three to four years including Algebra

 Social Studies - two years including one year of History